joe-elmoufak/SoEnergy/README.md

 In the action workflow file "maven.yml" I have added some steps to make the test run on linux -> Download Java -> Install Chrome browser -> run tests using the test runner.

 Reports are stored in Target -> HTML reports file

+# Improvements to make

+Invest more time in better element selectors that would be less flakey (the test site wasnt great for hooks!)

+I left a thread sleep in one of the classes.
+Need to remove and replace with a wait condition.

+More asseertions.
+Eg when initially selecitng the product...
+I could store the name and price in a var and check that it matches up with the name and price in shown in the basket (more assertions like this would be good)